What is the Android operating system?

-Android OS – What you need to know.
+What you need to know

-In smartphone terms, Android holds the commanding position against rival operating environments iOS and Windows 10 by a fairly significant margin, largely thanks to the wide spread of available Android handsets which range from entry level budget models from makers such as Alcatel and ZTE all the way up to premium models from brands such as Samsung and Sony.
+In smartphone terms, Android holds the commanding position against rival iOS by a fairly significant margin, largely thanks to the wide spread of available Android handsets which range from entry-level budget models from makers such as Alcatel and ZTE all the way up to premium models from brands such as Samsung and Sony.

 The first Android-operated smartphone was the HTC Dream, which was released in 2008, but since then literally hundreds of handsets have come to market worldwide.
 In 2010, Google released its Nexus line of smartphones and tablets with the Android operating system.
-While the Nexus brand has been retired in favour of "Pixel" branded phones in 2016, Google's own in-house efforts are always the first to receive major operating system updates.
+While the Nexus brand was retired in favour of "Pixel" branded phones in 2016, Google's own in-house efforts are always the first to receive major operating system updates.

 How does the Android operating system work?

 Android is based on the Linux kernel long-term support branch.
-Its user interface is based on direct-manipulation, meaning it was designed for touchscreen devices, responding to swiping, tapping, pinching, and reverse pinching as well as having a virtual keyboard.
+Its user interface is based on direct-manipulation, meaning it was designed for touchscreen devices, responding to swiping, tapping, pinching and reverse pinching as well as having a virtual keyboard.
 These functions operate under the use of internal hardware such as accelerometers, gyroscopes and proximity sensors.
 Android software is mainly used for mobile phones and tablets, but can also be used for TVs and digital cameras, although obviously not every app written for an Android smartphone will transition over to a TV or camera.

 An Android device opens up to a home screen, which displays a variety of apps and widgets.
-One of the key strengths of the Android operating system is that it is immensely user configurable, so you can make an Android Home screen as simple or complex as you like depending on your choice of launcher and available apps and widgets.
+One of the key strengths of the Android operating system is that it is immensely user-configurable, so you can make an Android Home screen as simple or complex as you like depending on your choice of launcher and available apps and widgets.

 The history of the Android operating system

 - 1.0.
 This was the first version of Android, released in 2008.
-It featured the app store ‘Android Market’, a web browser, a camera (however, you could not change the resolution or quality), Google Contacts, Google Calendar, Gmail, Google Maps, instant message, MMS, and the Media Player.
+It featured the app store ‘Android Market’, a web browser, a camera (however, you could not change the resolution or quality), Google Contacts, Google Calendar, Gmail, Google Maps, instant message, MMS and the Media Player.

 - Doughnut 1.6.
 This version was released in September 2009 and included features such as voice and text entry search, multilingual speech synthesis engine, improved ability to view app screenshots in the Android Market and faster access and improvements to the camera.

 - Éclair 2.0–2.1.
-The fourth version to be released in 2009, Éclair included Microsoft Exchange email support, Bluetooth 2.1 support, improved Contacts options, ability to search SMS and MMS messages, improved zoom and effects for the camera, improved typing speed and animated home-screen backgrounds.
+The fourth version to be released in 2009, Éclair included Microsoft Exchange email support, Bluetooth 2.1 support, improved Contacts options, ability to search SMS and MMS messages, improved zoom and effects for the camera, improved typing speed and animated home screen backgrounds.
 Google made two more Éclair versions for bug fixes and amendments.

 - Gingerbread 2.3–2.2.3.
-These versions were released at the end of 2010, and included many changes, the most significant being an updated user interface with more simplicity and speed.
-It also supported larger screen sizes, had a faster virtual keyboard, new audio effects, support for front facing cameras, and an overall increase in performance.
+These versions were released at the end of 2010 and included many changes, the most significant being an updated user interface with more simplicity and speed.
+It also supported larger screen sizes, had a faster virtual keyboard, new audio effects, support for front facing cameras and an overall increase in performance.
 Later Gingerbread versions included improved network performance for the Nexus S 4G, improved Bluetooth for Samsung Galaxy S and improved battery life.

 - Honeycomb 3.0–3.2.6.
-This was released in 2011, and was the first tablet-only update.
+This was released in 2011 and was the first tablet-only update.
 Motorola Xoom tablet was the first device to feature this new Android version.
 It had a new holographic user interface, quick access to notifications, simplified multitasking and camera improvements.
 Later versions had many bug fixes for security, performance and Wi-Fi issues.

 - Ice Cream Sandwich 4.0–4.4.
 Released at the end of 2011, the Ice Cream Sandwich was the last version to support Adobe Systems’ Flash Player.
 New features included separation of Widgets in a new tab, easier-to-create folders, pinch to zoom ability, screenshot ability and facial recognition software.